 It was a dreary, drizzly first full day of fall here today so I decided to make soup for dinner.
 With fresh tomatoes, basil and parsley still available from the garden, I had everything I needed to put this soup together - including some homemade chicken stock from the freezer.

 This is one of my all-time favorite soup recipes.
 The first time I made it was eleven years ago when it was given to my husband and I to prepare for an Italian-themed gourmet group event hosted by friends.
 I don't know where the recipe originally came from but the photocopy included in our gourmet menu packet looks like it came from a cookbook.

 The addition of spinach to this otherwise classic Italian soup makes it even more healthy and delicious.
-A good handful of freshly grated parmesan and some snipped parsley garnish this wonderful early fall soup.
+A good handful of freshly grated Parmesan and some snipped parsley garnish this wonderful early fall soup.
+Satisfying and healthy!

 Spinach, Pasta e Fagioli Soup